About Clinic Programs and Externships

 The Law Students Legal Advice Program (LSLAP) is non-profit society run by students at the Allard School of Law.
 LSLAP's Credit Student program accepts students to provide legal research, representation, and advocacy services to low income residents of the Greater Vancouver region.
 LSLAP's mandate covers a range of Civil and Criminal matters.
 This program is open to upper year Allard School of Law students.

-Availability: Offered in Summer, and as a full-year program.
+Availability: Offered as a full-year program.
 Exchange students are permitted to enroll in LSLAP.

 Prerequisites: None.